TanjaKec/bootcamp/content/day2/Visualisation/_index.en.markdown

 ### Grammar of Graphics

-The [grammer of graphics](http://vita.had.co.nz/papers/layered-grammar.html) enables a structured way of creating a plot by adding the components as layers making it look effective and attractive.
+The [grammer of graphics](http://vita.had.co.nz/papers/layered-grammar.html) enables a structured way of creating a plot by adding the components as layers, making it look effective and attractive.

-Enables you to specify building blocks of a plot and to combine them to create the graphical display that you want.
+It enables you to specify building blocks of a plot and to combine them to create the graphical display that you want.
 There are 8 building blocks:

 - data